razvan-cons/eventrest/README.md

-# eventrest
+# EventRest API SH POC
-EventRest API for searching and managing music, sports, art and many other type of events
+API for searching and managing music, sports, art and many other type of events

 - Java 8
 - Maven